 Hunting brings a whole host of obstacles to overcome; it’s why we love the sport so much.
 Being away from the luxuries of society, braving frigid temperatures, rainfall, and making sure you take the perfect shot.
 But as difficult and exhausting as all that can be, the most difficult task by far is actually to be able to get the deer to show up.

-Thankfully, the amount of hunting experience our species has, have allowed us to come up with some clever ways to entice our pray into our sights.
+Thankfully, the amount of hunting experience our species has, has allowed us to come up with some clever ways to entice our prey into our sights.
 Two of these tools are bleats and antlers.

 Bleats and Antlers